ispc-lab/SFL/README.md

 ## Citation
-Current our paper is under submission, if you find our code helpful, please cite
+Our paper is under review, if you find our code helpful, please cite

 ```bibtex
 @misc{SFL2025,